Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
--- 9) How many museums were opened during the weekdays?
-Display museum name, county.
+-- 9) How many museums were open during weekdays?
+Display the museum name, country, and city.
 WITH weekdays_museum AS
 (
 SELECT DISTINCT m.name as museum_name,m.country as country,m.city as city,